An Open Source Schema Registry with Schema Checks for Federated GraphQL

 The bigger the data landscape of an enterprise, the greater the chances of introducing breaking changes and errors in merging individual service schemas into a single, cohesive, unified API surface.

-Wouldn’t it be cool if we had a central authority for schema management?
+Wouldn’t it be cool if we had a central source of truth for schema management?
 A systematic approach that checks for field/type/directive conflicts to avoid these problems on large federated APIs?

 Before we move forward, I wanted to make sure we’re on the same page when it comes to the tool I’ll be covering.

-Wundergraph Cosmo is a fully open source (Apache 2.0 license) all-in-one platform for creating and managing federated GraphQL APIs.
+WunderGraph Cosmo includes open source components (Apache 2.0 license) for creating and managing federated GraphQL APIs, alongside a managed cloud offering.
 Using Cosmo, teams can also scale GraphQL-based architectures easily.

 Cosmo is made up of different modules that make this possible: